soxueren/atsd/administration/user-authentication.md

 # User Authentication

-Authentication mechanisms implemented in Axibase Time Series Database specify how users can verify their identity when accessing protected resources such as web pages and API endpoints.
+Authentication mechanisms implemented in the Axibase Time Series Database specify how users can verify their identity when accessing protected resources such as web pages and API endpoints.

 ## Authentication Mechanisms